Earn a degree, diploma, or certificate

 Submit official transcripts.

-Submit sealed, official documents to the: Student Information and Records Office in the Phail Wynn, Jr. Student Services Center, room 10-201, or email electronic transcripts through an approved transcript service such as ACT, CFNC, College Board, Joint Services Transcripts, National Student Clearinghouse, Parchment, ScribOnline and Script-Safe to email@example.com.
+Submit sealed, official documents to the: Admissions, Registration, and Records office in the Phail Wynn, Jr. Student Services Center, room 10-201, or email electronic transcripts through an approved transcript service such as ACT, CFNC, College Board, Joint Services Transcripts, National Student Clearinghouse, Parchment, ScribOnline and Script-Safe to firstname.lastname@example.org.

 At minimum, students must provide the following documentation for admission into a program: